 Role of WMO

-There are two main reasons why WMO is well positioned to play a central role in coordinating a GGMI.
+There are two main reasons why WMO is well positioned to play a central role in coordinating a GGGW.

 First, WMO has ongoing activities and experience in three of the four main areas listed in Section 3.1: Surface- and space-based observations of both basic weather variables and minor atmospheric constituents, international data exchange, relevant modelling and data assimilation efforts, and research via GAW and IG3IS.
 Via the Global Climate Observing System (GCOS) and its collaboration with UNEP, WMO has some activities in land-surface observations, and via GOOS and collaboration with the Intergovernmental Oceanographic Commission (IOC), significant activities in ocean observations and ocean modelling.